 On top of the paid sick leave and suspension of this tax credit, a $5 million cap was removed on many other tax credits for businesses.
 This cap would have been in place through the current year, but the new bill allows companies access to a refund for any figures beyond the cap that they were unable to use in the previous two years.
 As an alternative, businesses are now given the option to apply the unused credits to their tax burden through 2027.

 Many types of businesses stand to benefit from the new legislation, as it offers tax conformity in the state with federal Shuttered Venue Operators and Restaurant Revitalization Fund grants.
 Funds from these programs have helped bars, restaurants, and other businesses through their COVID-19 struggles.

 In the deal the lawmakers passed, $1.9 billion is also allotted for the state’s COVID-19 emergency fund. $1.6 billion of this figure goes towards information technology, vaccine administration and distribution, COVID testing, state response, hospital surge, and contact tracing offered by the Department of Public Health.
 The California Department of Corrections and Rehabilitation will also receive $205.5 million to increase testing, mitigate exposure, and provide healthcare for inmates affected in state prisons.

-If the new law affects you as an employee, and you feel that you were not provided the benefits you are entitled to, your legal advocates at The Law Office of Omid Nosrati are here for you.
+If the new law affects you as an employee, and you feel that you were not provided the benefits you are entitled to, your legal advocates at Nosratilaw, A Professional Law Corporation are here for you.
 Visit our website today to see how we can help.